dropwizard/dropwizard/docs/source/getting-started.rst

 .. highlight:: text

 .. rubric:: *Getting Started* will guide you through the process of creating a simple Dropwizard
-            project: Hello World.
+            Project: Hello World.
 Along the way, we'll explain the various underlying libraries and their roles, important concepts in Dropwizard, and suggest some organizational techniques to help you as your project grows.
 (Or you can just skip to the :ref:`fun part <gs-maven-setup>`.)